Doubting the future of SEO or Search Engine Optimisation

 We’ve already mentioned the Google Penguin update of early 2012 but this (along with its previous forbearer Google Panda) had a big impact on sites that were ‘overly’ optimised (particularly sites that used Black Hat or “Unethical” SEO).
-As a result many naysayers thought that this was the beginning of the end.
-However the bottom line is that Google wasn’t out to put an end to ‘on page’ optimisation.
+As a result, many naysayers thought that this was the beginning of the end.
+However, the bottom line is that Google wasn’t out to put an end to ‘on-page’ optimisation.
 On the contrary, they were targeting sites that had far more optimisation than relevant content and this is an important point.
-The search engines want great content that delivers value to the reader and as long as people are trying to skirt round this fact Google will always constantly change their algorithms.
+The search engines want great content that delivers value to the reader and as long as people are trying to skirt around this fact Google will always constantly change their algorithms.
 Therefore different ‘on page’ and ‘off page’ SEO techniques that are ‘search engine friendly’ need to be employed to manage rankings.

 Rankings are still king

 As a website owner, you may think that it doesn’t matter that you aren’t on the first page of the search engine rankings because you can still access thousands of potential customers through media sites such as Facebook, Twitter and indeed LinkedIn and maybe this is true for some.
 However, it is also true that many potential customers still rate the importance of website rankings and if you appear on that first page then this increases your reputation as a ‘serious’ business.
 As a result, you are more likely to pick up clients than someone who is on page three or four.

 In truth, search engine optimisation is more relevant now than it ever has been.
 It’s just that it has evolved and changed.
 This is why it’s important for businesses to manage their online presence.